Vellum Grains: Legacy

 sims - it is a balance.

-- getting it to pile up - thanks to a tip from Matt Estella - adjusting the friction
+- getting it to pile up - thanks to a tip from Matt Estella -

 - One that sent me on a google search.
 My model in render appeared cracked after the boolean.
 Geometry was okay (despite the boolean warnings about cross-boundaries).
 However the uv's were being corrupted after boolean (seem below with the gold striping patterns on the jacket).
 After trying attribute transfer and various other methods, I almost switched to a clip node but one last forum search revealed a very simple problem and easy solution - the model had point uvs rather than vertex uvs - attribute promote to the rescue!
 Phew.